 Although clinical trials of faecal transplants have reported few problems, we should be alert to the risk.
 There have been reports of patients showing unexpected weight gain after treatment, for instance.
 This may be attributable to the engineered microbiota, or may simply reflect that they are no longer seriously ill.

-For issues of long-term safety and effectiveness, there are still far more questions on faecal transplants than there are answers.
+For issues of long-term safety and effectiveness, there are still far more questions than there are answers.
 Faecal transplants have raised far more questions than answers.

 Modern lifestyle changes in diet and hygiene have dramatically changed what microbes we are exposed to and how successful they are in colonising us.
 Our microbiome has changed and we seem to have lost some benefits.

 Probiotics aim to restore these.
 Probiotic can be a confusing term since its use in marketing creates the perception that any product for human consumption that contains specific live bacteria is a probiotic.
 This contrasts with the definition used by health regulators around the world: probiotics are live bacteria that, when taken in sufficient amounts, confer a health benefit.

 The issue revolves around whether the specific bacteria being ingested are what is actually delivering a particular health benefit.
 There is a lot of marketing hype around products containing good bacteria that “may improve” wellbeing or immune function.

 Products that contain live bacteria, such as yoghurt, fermented milk drinks, or pills, contain bacteria that are considered beneficial and are generally recognised as safe.
 But this is not to say that consuming the product will deliver a known health benefit (the probiotic definition).

 There are many examples where probiotics have been shown to be useful in controlled clinical trials.
 One example is the use of probiotics in preterm births.
 Premature babies are at high risk of developing a serious illness because they lack beneficial microbes.
 Probiotic treatments have consistently been found to lower the risk.